 Holi at Dwarkadhish

 The biggest Holi festivities are witnessed at Dwarkadhish Temple in Mathura.
-Early in the morning, the priests make Bhang and by 10 AM, the celebration starts.
+Early in the morning, the priests make Bhang, and by 10 AM, the celebration starts.
 You will find the road outside the temple jammed with people, laughing, celebrating, and splashing colours on each other.
 Inside the temple premises, women play Holi in full swing.

 When is Holi celebrated in Dwarkadhish?

-Holi in Dwarkadhish will be celebrated on March 14th, 2025.
-The festivities will begin with Holika Dahan on the evening of March 13th, 2025.
+Holi in Dwarkadhish will be celebrated on March 4th, 2026.
+The festivities will begin with Holika Dahan on the evening of March 3rd, 2026.

 Huranga Holi

-Dauji Temple, located about 30 km from Mathura is the last stop for the celebrations.
+Dauji Temple, located about 30 km from Mathura, is the last stop for the celebrations.
 This unusual Holi celebration will leave you surprised.
 The day after Holi, men and women gather to end the festivities with dance and music.
 First, they sing traditional songs, seeking permission from the Lord to end the celebration.
-Later, the women of the village tear men’s clothes and beat them with their clothes.
+Later, the women of the village tear the men’s clothes and beat them with their clothes.
 With this, the people of Balgaon declare the festival over.

 Where is the Dauji Temple?

 The Dauji Temple, also known as Shri Dauji Maharaj Mandir, is located in Baldeo, a town about 21 kilometers southeast of Mathura, Uttar Pradesh.
-This temple is dedicated to Lord Balarama, the elder brother of Lord Krishna, and is a significant pilgrimage site in the Braj region1.
+This temple is dedicated to Lord Balarama, the elder brother of Lord Krishna, and is a significant pilgrimage site in the Braj region.

 How to reach Baldeo?